aliireza/ddio-bench/TESTBED.md

 You should define 4 variables for every NIC port:

-- `mac`: the MAC address of the interface
+- `mac`: The MAC address of the interface
-- `ip`: the IP address of the interface
+- `ip`: The IP address of the interface
-- `ifname`: the interface name
+- `ifname`: The interface name
-- `pci`: the PCIe address of the interface
+- `pci`: The PCIe address of the interface

 The first three variables can be set via `ifconfig`.
 To find the PCIe address of an interface, you can run `sudo lspci -v | grep Mellanox`.
 It is important to set these values carefuly, as NPF replaces these values in its scripts.